I-Dont-Remember/site/content/blog/data-removal-tools-misaligned-incentives.md

 +++
-title = "Data Removal Tools & The Shirky Principle" date = 2024-03-01T06:00:00.000Z
-categories = [ "Misc" ]
-tags = ["privacy", "security"]
+title = "Data Removal Services Are TurboTax" description = "Data removal services have a lot in common with the oft-discussed king of tax software - especially that they are disincentivized to improve the underlying problem for their users." date = 2024-03-01T06:00:00.000Z categories = [ "Misc" ] tags = ["privacy", "security"]
 +++

 You've probably seen the ads from Youtubers, podcasts, and more for  data removal services - they've been marketing heavily lately, at least in my neck of the internet.
-These tools want you to believe they are the heroes protecting you from Big Bad Data Brokers and scrubbing your data from the internet.
+These services want you to believe they are the heroes protecting you from Big Bad Data Brokers and scrubbing your data from the internet.
 The intentions aren't necessarily bad, but much like TurboTax, the incentives driving their business model are misaligned from what regular people want.
 If all the data brokers disappeared tomorrow, that's their market going "poof".
 They embody the `Shirky Principle`, forced to preserve the problem they are the solution to to avoid mutual destruction.

 ## Big Bad Data Brokers